PennyLaneAI/pennylane/unitaryhack.md

 ### What is it?

-unitaryHack is a open-souce hackathon running May 14-30th, 2021.
-Contribute to open-source projects in the quantum computing space, learn new skills, and unlock swag and bounties!
+unitaryHACK is a open-souce hackathon running May 14-30th, 2021.
+Contribute to open-source projects in the quantum computing space, learn new skills, and earn some sweet swag and bounties!

 ### How can I take part?